harvardinformatics/snakemake-workshop/develop/index.md

 ["data/sample1.txt", "data/sample2.txt"]
 ```

 > **Exercise:** Where do we put `expand()` functions?
-They can only be used in the `input` section of rules.
+They are almost always used in the `input` section of rules, with the wildcards propagating backwards through the rules.
 In our simple Snakemake workflow, we only need to put the `expand()` function in one place, and you might need to edit the function slightly.
 Edit your `dev-02.smk` file and try to figure out where to put it and what edits need to be made.
 Remember that snakemake thinks backwards!

 > Run `snakemake -s dev-02.smk -R clean --cores 1` to reset your project directory.
 Then do a dry run of `snakemake -s dev-02.smk --dryrun`.
 Generate the rulegraph and the DAG for `dev-02.smk`.
 If everything looks good, run it for real with `snakemake -s dev-02.smk --cores 1`.